-BC Hydro establishes $800,000 fund to support non-profits in Peace Region
+BC Hydro donates $45,000 to support non-profits in Peace Region

-Based on the input received, BC Hydro has established a 10-person regional decision-making committee with two appointees from each of the communities and rural areas that the fund will serve.
-The committee will be responsible for reviewing applications and making all funding approval decisions.
-The BC Hydro GO Fund will be administered by Northern Development Initiative Trust on behalf of BC Hydro.
+BC Hydro has established a 10-person regional decision-making committee with two appointees from each of the communities and rural areas that the fund serves.
+The committee is responsible for reviewing applications and making all funding approval decisions.

 Lori Ackerman, Mayor, City of Fort St. John

 "Fort St. John has a strong non-profit community, which provides a wide variety of services to the Peace Region.
 I am thrilled to see the GO Fund support Fort St. John-based initiatives focused on children, families and those in need."

 "It is great to see the first round of funding getting out to our non-profit groups, so they can continue to do the excellent work in our communities that they do."

 The Site C Clean Energy Project is a hydroelectric dam and generating station under construction in northeast B.C.
 BC Hydro is building Site C to meet long-term electricity needs in the province.
 Once complete in 2024, the project will provide clean, reliable and cost-effective electricity for more than 100 years.